mejutoco/pdf-viewer-typescript/README.md

 We are not using any other libraries than PDF js dist to render pages as images:

 ### PDF js dist(https://www.npmjs.com/package/pdfjs-dist)
-This seemed to be the closest library for the functionality.
-It had many problems with typings, and the bundle is much bigger because of a worker option.
+This seemed to be the closest library for our usecase.
+It had some problems with typings, and the bundle is much bigger because of a worker option.

 ### No other libraries
 Because no JSX/React/x was the objective of the experiment, I reimplemented a very minimal component framework from scratch.